colecon/Roman-to-int/README.md

 # Roman-to-int
-Convert a Roman numeral number to an int and return it
+Convert a Roman numeral String to an int and return it